renatoathaydes/jbuild/README.md

         -t        include transitive dependencies.
       Example:
         jbuild deps com.google.guava:guava:31.0.1-jre junit:junit:4.13.2

+  * doctor
+    Examines a directory trying to find a consistent set of jars (classpath) for the entrypoint(s) jar(s).
+    This command requires user interaction by default.
+      Usage:
+        jbuild doctor <options...> <dir>
+      Options:
+        --entrypoint
+        -e        entry-point jar within the directory, or the application jar (can be passed more than once).
+        --yes
+        -y        answer any question with 'yes'.
+      Example:
+        jbuild doctor my-dir -e app.jar

   * versions
     List the versions of the given artifacts that are available on Maven Central.